ehlesp/smallab-k8s-pve-guide/G021 - K3s cluster setup 04 ~ Debian VM configuration.md

     net.ipv4.tcp_fin_timeout = 10

     # IP loose spoofing protection or source route verification.
+    # Complements the rule set in /usr/lib/sysctl.d/pve-firewall.conf for all interfaces.
     # Set to "loose" (2) to avoid unexpected networking problems in usual scenarios.
-    net.ipv4.conf.all.rp_filter = 2
     net.ipv4.conf.default.rp_filter = 2

     # Ignore ICMP echo requests, or pings.
-    # Commented by default since it might be needed to do pings to this host.
+    # Commented by default since Proxmox VE or any other monitoring tool might
+    # need to do pings to this host.
     # Uncomment only if you're sure that your system won't need to respond to pings.
     # net.ipv4.icmp_echo_ignore_all = 1
     # net.ipv6.icmp.echo_ignore_all = 1

-    # Protect against tcp time-wait assassination hazards,
-    # drop RST packets for sockets in the time-wait state.
-    net.ipv4.tcp_rfc1337 = 1

     # Disable source packet routing; this system is not a router.
-    net.ipv4.conf.all.accept_source_route = 0
     net.ipv4.conf.default.accept_source_route = 0

     # Ignore send redirects; this system is not a router.